Turkish Carpets And Rugs

 The first category is early Turkish carpets adorned with geometric motifs and nature depictions; second category is classical period Ottoman carpets adorned with flower motifs and medallion emblems.

-Turkish Handmade Carpets, Kilims, Rugs History
+History of Turkish Carpets, Kilims, Rugs

 The history of Turkish carpets date back to the nomadic roots of the Turks in the Central Asia.